 git push live to push my changes into

-push/master.
+push/main.
 Then I can use

 First, I have a pre-receive hook that verifies that my working copy on the server is clean.
 If I